Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Quantum-dot spin qubit

 From the Hamiltonian in Eq.~\eqref{hamqd}, we obtain the MARE in Eq.~\eqref{genMARE} with parameters

-where $ \xi_m = \sqrt{\Omega^2+(\Delta+mA_{\rm c})^2}/2$.
+where $ \xi_m = \sqrt{\Omega^2+(\Delta+mA_{\rm c})^2}/2$, and $\varrho(\omega)$ is the nuclear-bath spectral density.
 The volume factors $V_m$ depend on the type of nuclear spins.
 For spin-$\nicefrac{1}{2}$, they are given in Eq.~\eqref{vm}.
-For a bath of spin-$s$, we can exploit the large number of nuclei spins and use the central limit theorem to show that (see App.~\ref{a:sspin})
+For a bath of spin-$s$, we use the large number of nuclei spins and apply the central limit theorem to show that (see App.~\ref{a:sspin})

 with $m\in[-s N, s N]$.
 We note that in strained quantum dots, quadrupole terms in the interaction can lead to bath transitions $m\to m\pm 2$ in the MARE~\cite{Gangloff2019, Coish2009, Urbaszek2013}, and the general form of Eq.~\eqref{genMARE} has to be adapted.